prof-tcsmith/watermarker/README.md

 This project is under [active development](https://github.com/prof-tcsmith/watermarker/projects/1))

 Contributions are welcome!
 Please feel free to submit a Pull Request or suggest additional features/fixed by opening an [issue](https://github.com/prof-tcsmith/watermarker/issues).

-## Limitations

-* Assignments must not be more than 1 page (functionality for multiple pages will soon be added)

 ## Notes